rcorrero/rcorrero.github.io/notes/germinal.md

   where $x_t$ is the embedding in topic space of the text presented at $t$.

 #### _ConfidenceBall_ Iterative SVM Model
-The [ConfidenceBall](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1501&context=statistics_papers) model presented by Dani et. al. is similar to the method we will develop in that it makes a greedy selection at each round and then updates its estimate of some parameter $\hat\mu_t$ based on the observed reward.
+The [ConfidenceBall](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1501&context=statistics_papers) model presented by Dani et. al. is similar to the method we will develop in that it makes a greedy selection at each round and then updates its estimate of some parameter \(\hat\mu_t\) based on the observed reward.
 Our method is simplier because we have a set of discrete vectors (embeddings of the texts in the corpus) from which to sample.

 ## Avenues of Inquiry
 - Develop a standard python framework for tasks which use "shallow" models such as ordinary least squares or logistic regression with two types of predictors: